modir/using-laminas-framework-book/version2/docs/bootstrap.md

 Additionally, you can choose different CSS parameters like background color, base text color and font family, and so on.
 There are more than a hundred customizable parameters available.

-I> CSS customization is possible, because Bootstrap source files are stored in LESS [^less] I> format, which allows to define variable parameters (like `@bodyBackground` or `@textColor`).
+> CSS customization is possible, because Bootstrap source files are stored in LESS [^less]
+> format, which allows to define variable parameters (like `@bodyBackground` or `@textColor`).
-I> Once the parameters are defined, the LESS files are compiled into usual CSS files, minified I> and made available for downloading.
+> Once the parameters are defined, the LESS files are compiled into usual CSS files, minified
+> and made available for downloading.

 When you have finished with tuning parameters, you can scroll the *Customize* page down and press the *Compile and Download*